-When you purchase a Persian kitten from Rocky Mountain Persians, a Persian cattery, your kitten comes with a two year written health guarantee against congenital defects.
-Our Persian kittens are vaccinated at 8 and 12 weeks of age during this time they also receive a well baby examination by a licensed veterinarian.
+When you adopt a Persian kitten from Rocky Mountain Persians, a Persian cattery, your kitten comes with a two year written health guarantee against congenital defects.
+Our Persian, Himalayan and Exotic Shorthair kittens are vaccinated at 8 and 12 weeks of age during this time they also receive a well baby examination by a licensed veterinarian.
 We vaccinate our Persian kittens against the following:

 Feline panleukopenia (feline distemper) This is among the most widespread of all cat diseases, and is extremely contagious.
 Characterized by fever, loss of appetite, vomiting and diarrhea, feline panleukopenia causes high death loss, particularly among kittens.